 Residents are trained in areas that include personal care and hygiene, leisure-time planning, money management, and housekeeping skills.
 We employ house staff members who are exceptionally patient and caring.
 They strive to create a comfortable home environment at each residence, prepare nutritious meals and snacks, oversee the shared housekeeping, and plan outings for the residents.

-Our new Children/Adolescents Residential Program began upon request of the Department of Mental Health and is expected to grow significantly.
-This Medicaid-mandated program serves intellectually and developmentally disabled children and teenagers whose extensive needs cannot be met by their families or foster families.
-The Children/Adolescents Residential Program is tailored to meet the distinctive needs of these children and teens and is headed by a former special education teacher.
+Our Adolescent Residential Program began upon request of the Department of Mental Health and is expected to grow significantly.
+This Medicaid-mandated program serves children and teenagers with IDD whose extensive needs cannot be met by their families or foster care.
+The Adolescent Residential Program is tailored to meet the distinctive needs this age group, work through support plans, and encourage individuals to learn how to thrive within their communities.

-From the perspective of William Wren, parent and former Arc of Jefferson County Board member:
+From the perspective of William Wren, parent and former Arc of Central Alabama Board member: